peter88213/nvhelp-en/source/getting_started.rst

    :alt: novelibre screenshot

 .. hint::
-   If you decide to let *novelibre* `auto-number the chapters
+   If you decide to have *novelibre* `auto-number the chapters
    <book_view.html#auto-numbering>`__, you can skip this and keep the
    default chapter title.